 Observing the solar corona

 Prof. Jay Pasachoff observes the solar corona at total solar eclipses.
-The most recent expedition, joint with Dr. Bryce Babcock and two Williams College students each time, was to Siberia for the August 1, 2008, total solar eclipse; Tianhuangping, China, for the July 22, 2009, total solar eclipse, and Easter Island for the July 11, 2010, total solar eclipse..
-They brought electronic cameras purchased for Williams College on a joint NASA grant with MIT and a variety of other telescopes and cameras.
-For the 2012 annular eclipse of May 22 in the western United States and the total eclipse of November 13/14 in Australia, Pasachoff has received a research grant from the Atmospheric Sciences Program of the Solar Terrestrial Division of the National Science Foundation.
+The most recent expeditions, with Williams College undergraduates participating, were to Siberia for the August 1, 2008, total solar eclipse; Tianhuangping, China, for the July 22, 2009, total solar eclipse; Easter Island for the July 11, 2010, total solar eclipse; Queensland, Australia, for the November 3, 2013, total solar eclipse; and Lope National Park, Gabon, for the November 13/14, 2013, total solar eclipse.
 See Eclipses & Transits

 Prof. Pasachoff and Dr. Babcock travel the world to observe occultations of stars by Pluto and other objects in the outer solar system.
 See Occultation Research

-Prof. Karen Kwitter studies planetary nebulae, the ejected outer layers of old stars, observing their spectra with ground-based telescopes such as the 3.5-meter ARC reflector in New Mexico, and with the Hubble and Spitzer Space Telescopes.
-See Planetary Nebulae
+Prof. Karen Kwitter studies the late stages of evolution of old stars like the sun, which puff off their outer layers, forming glowing gas shells called planetary nebulae.
+She observes their spectra with ground-based telescopes such as the 3.5-meter ARC reflector in New Mexico, and with the Hubble and Spitzer Space Telescopes.
+Analysis of planetary nebulae spectra can tell us how their parent stars make and disperse chemical elements into space.
+See Kwitter’s research page

-Dr. Souza studies young, massive stars that exhibit H-alpha as an emission line, rather than in absorption as most stars do.
-The project monitors variations in H-alpha emission over timescales of days to years to help determine the nature of these peculiar stars.
+Dr. Steven Souza studies young, massive stars that emit excess light in the H-alpha spectral line of hydrogen.
+The project involves monitoring variations in H-alpha emission over timescales of days to years to help determine the nature of these peculiar stars.
+He and his students use both our on-campus 0.6-meter rooftop telescope and the 0.5-meter ARCSAT telescope at Apache Point Observatory in New Mexico, operated remotely from campus.
+See Emission-Line Stars

 Prof. Pasachoff works with colleagues at the Harvard-Smithsonian Center for Astrophysics on x-ray studies with the Chandra X-ray Observatory in space.

 The detection of deuterium and the calculation of a D/H ratio are important tools for determining the baryonic density of the Universe.
-This project catalogues four decades of deuterium-related articles.
+Prof. Pasachoff directed a project to catalogue four decades of deuterium-related articles.
 See Cosmic Deuterium